|Association of Ki67 Antigen With Mitotic Count, Tumor Size, and Necrosis in Neuroendocrine Tumors of Lung

-2Department of Community Medicine, National Public Health Management Centre (NPMC), Tabriz University of Medical Sciences, Tabriz, Iran
+3Department of Community Medicine, National Public Health Management Centre (NPMC), School of Medicine, Tabriz University of Medical Sciences, Tabriz, Iran

 Keywords : Ki67, Neuroendocrine Lung Tumor, Metastasis, Tumor Grading

-Results: The mean incidence of Ki67 antigen in neuroendocrine tumors of lung was 57.7± 6.5 percent; the lowest incidence was one percent and the highest was 90 percent.
-The relationship between Ki67 antigen incidence and mitotic count and necrosis were significant.
-The relationship between Ki67 antigen incidence and tumor size in Typical Carcinoid Tumors was not significant.
+Results: The mean incidence of Ki67 antigen in the neuroendocrine tumors of the lung was 57.7± 6.5 and the lowest and highest incidence was 1% and 90%, respectively.
+In addition, the relationship between Ki67 antigen incidence and mitotic count and necrosis were significant while no significant relationship was observed between Ki67 antigen incidence and tumor size in typical carcinoid tumors.

-Conclusion: According to the results of the study, it can be concluded that the Ki67 antigen was a useful and essential tool for grading of neuroendocrine lung tumors.
+Conclusions: Overall, the Ki67 antigen is regarded as a useful and essential tool for grading neuroendocrine lung tumors.